-1. Try and tailor your tracks specifically for certain labels or once your track is complete pick specific labels who release similar music.
+1. Try and tailor your tracks specifically for certain labels, or once your track is complete pick specific labels who release a similar style of music.

 4. Do not send a label a low quality badly mastered mp3.
 The first 10 seconds is the most important and if all the listener can hear is distortion and low quality audio they will switch off.
 Send a good quality wav preferably the master copy.
 This way the label can hear exactly what the professional release will sound like when released.
 If you have had your track mastered state so.
 Ie if Audio Animals have mastered your track tell the label this.
 This will show you have quality in mind and the label will know that you have a trusted master that is ready for distribution.

 5. When sending a track to a label remember you are selling a product and yourself.
 Start the conversation by introducing yourself and giving as much information as possible.
 Do not start the conversation with YES fam!!
 Wanna getz signed init bruv HMU!!!!
 G. This will get you nowhere and before you say nobody actually does that yes they do.
 When we were running our label at least twice a week we would receive a track with that kind of introduction.